downthecrop/2009scape-mirror/README.md

 #### Linux / OSX
 1. Make sure your database of choice is running (see above)
-2. Start the Management Server with run-ms.sh
-3. Start the game server with run-server.sh
+2. Start the game server with the included run script.
+E.G ./run g

 #### Windows
 1. Make sure your database is running (see above)